slorber/react-native-scroll-into-view/README.md

 # react-native-scroll-into-view

-Permit to scroll a ReactNative View into the visible screen.
+Permit to scroll a ReactNative View into the visible portion of the screen (`ScrollView`).

-Simple port of DOMElement.scrollIntoView() function.
+Simple port of DOMElement.scrollIntoView() function, with some extra useful features.

-For now there's only support for `ScrollView`

 ```
 yarn add react-native-scroll-into-view